retrobeachman/zxnext-qr-reader/README.md

+#ZX Spectrum Next - QR Code Reader

 A guide to how to use the ZX Spectrum Next to receive QR code results and take action upon their content.

 Here's what I did.
 It's worth notiing that I'm running Windows 10 so some things may be different for you.